• Home

 When a boy came of age his initiation was to accompany the men on a hunting expedition.
 He was expected to accompany the men as they crept up to a herd of wild horned animals and then rushed at the animals.

-There is a limit to bravery, so humans usually chose to fight with less dangerous animals; under most circumstances they avoided healthy elephants, which were quite dangerous.
-Their favorite animals were steppe bison, which were brave but stupid.
-Aurochs were sometimes hunted, but they were quite dangerous.
+There is a limit to bravery, so humans usually chose to fight with animals that were less dangerous than elephants; under most circumstances they avoided healthy elephants.
+Their favorite were steppe bison, which were brave but stupid.
+Aurochs were sometimes hunted, but they were also quite dangerous.
 Red deer were hardly worth the trouble.

 When the men managed to bring down an animal, it was invariably one of the bigger ones in the herd, mainly because the larger ones were brave, and often turned back to fight with the humans.
 This made a boy's first initiation to hunting a terrifying experience.
-He knew the animals were dangerous, and he knew that he was expected to be brave.
-And he had no idea of how he could protect himself without being a coward.
+He knew the animals were dangerous, but he also knew that he was expected to be brave.
+And he knew little about how he could protect himself without being a coward.

 One day a boy who had seen only one hunt but wished to prove his bravery ran to the side at the last second and was gored by an animal that turned back to challenge them.
 Afterward, the men discussed what had gone wrong.
 It was decided that the boy had not been carefully enough instructed about the characteristics of the various animals.

 One difficulty that was often encountered during such instruction was that the youngsters were often uncertain as to which kind of animal was being discussed.
-So, the next time a horned animal was killed its head was removed and placed in an unoccupied cave that was to be used for i for instructional purposes, and periodically an experienced hunter would explain to others how the animal should be approached and how it should not be approached.
+So, the next time a horned animal was killed its head was removed and placed in an unoccupied cave that was to be used for i for instructional purposes, and periodically an experienced hunter would describe to less experienced hunters how they should approach various kinds of animals and what to expect from them.

-In the course of time, a collection of such heads, with the horns attached, accumulated in the cave, and thousands of years later archaeologists who found the collection in the cave wondered what the purpose was of collecting the heads.
+In the course of time, a collection of such heads, with the horns attached, accumulated in the cave, and thousands of years later archaeologists who found the collection wondered what the purpose was of collecting the heads of horned animals.

 The discovery of Homo denisova DNA